Kosher locust: Sol'am & Hargol

-In North Africa
+Hagav

+The greyish or brownish Egyptian locust is thought by some to belong to the category of hagav, though other opinions identify it with tziporet hakeramim (a variation of arbeh).
+In Yemen it was known by the generic Arabic name al-Jarād (الجراد), which generally referred to arbeh.
+However, the terms hagav in Hebrew and al-Jarād in Arabic could both be used as generic names for all kosher locusts, causing some confusion in terms of this species' classification.
+In Yemen, the locust and the grasshopper share the same Arabic name, although Jews in Yemen recognize the differences between the two.
+Apparently, the hagav category is similar in appearance to arbeh, except that it does not swarm.

+Ruling of ibn Attar Based on Rashi

-In the Jewish community of Djerba, Tunisia, the consumption of locusts was forbidden by a takkanah of Rabbi Aharon Perez in the mid-18th century.
+In the Jewish community of Djerba, the consumption of locusts was forbidden by a takkanah of Rabbi Aharon Perez in the mid-18th century.
 According to his letter to Rabbi David Eliyahu Hajaj, eating locusts was still an accepted practice in Tunisia at the time.

-Although Perez was consumer of locusts himself, he quit the habit after reading Rabbi Chaim ibn Attar's book Peri To`ar, and moved in favour to prohibit consumption.
+Although Perez was consumer of locusts himself, he quit the habit after reading Rabbi Chaim ibn Attar's book Peri To`ar, and moved in favor to prohibit consumption.
 Rashi explained that the term "jumping legs" in the Mishnah refers to legs that are adjacent to the locust's neck.
 However, no locust consumed in ibn Attar's time possesses such a body plan (instead, the jumping legs are located at the back of the animal), leading ibn Attar to conclude that the species being consumed were not the Torah's permitted locusts.

 However, as the practice was still widely accepted in the city of Tunis—the rabbinical court of which was considered to have the higher authority—Perez kept his decision to himself without making it public.
 After the prohibition against eating locusts was finally declared in Tunis, Perez encouraged banning the practice in Djerba as well.

+A variety of reasons have been advanced in opposition to ibn Attar's thesis, arguing that this comment of Rashi's should not be the basis for modern halacha.
+Among them: